dunamismax/dunamismax-blog/content/posts/styling-nicegui-with-picocss.md

 Define additional variables such as `--h1-color` or `--button-border-radius` to fine‑tune the look.
 Keep overrides scoped to avoid unintended side effects.

+During builds, `blog.css` is processed by PostCSS with autoprefixer and cssnano to emit a minified `blog.min.css` served via a service worker for faster loads.

 ## Custom Fonts

 Load Google Fonts or local fonts with another `ui.add_head_html` call: